Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 ### Editing Automations

-To edit an Automation, click on the **Edit** icon from the Automations list you want to edit.
+To edit an Automation, click on the **Edit** icon from the Automation list you want to edit.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-edit-automation-rules.png" width="100%" alt="Live Agent Edit Automation Rules" />